 Vintage Blog Week 2: Some beautiful old vines & funky little clogs

 Vintage 2013 is now well underway.
-This week we have been very busy receiving and hand sorting most of the Pinot Meunier, Pinot Noir and dry grown Shiraz, including the 145-year-old Thomson Family Shiraz blocks.
+This week we have been very busy receiving and hand sorting most of the Pinot Meunier and Pinot Noir.
+As well as the dry grown Shiraz, including the 145-year-old Thomson Family Shiraz blocks.
 Whilst the yields are down in the dry grown blocks, the quality and the concentration is good.
 The remainder of our Pinots will be picked today.

 This week also saw the start of plunging open red (and one white) ferments on skins.
 Our new recruits are happily stripping down to their underwear and foot stomping some of the whole bunch batches.
 Yesterday’s foot stomping coincided with a very rare occurrence.

 Our vineyard stalwarts Radish and Bogie came into the winery to see what was going on.
 I wonder why?
 They obviously came by to enjoy the heady aromas of yeast, fruits and spices that are filling the winery.
 As the fermentation aromas reveal the potential of the wines to come.